Bimasakti1024/Midorix/README.md

 ## Introduction

-Midorix is a simple, stateless, lightweight make-like tool written in C and powered by Lua.
+Midorix is a simple, stateless, lightweight make-like tool written in C and Rust, and powered by Lua.

 Configure your projects using `mdrxproject.lua` and automate builds, debugging, and execution using Midorix.
 Midorix is focused on simplicity and extensibility, making it easy for customization and managing projects.